 PINE SPRINGS TRAILHEAD

-Devil’s Hall is a moderate hike, but offers some, ugh, Instagram-worthy shots of the Hiker’s Staircase.
-The area after Devil’s Hall closes from March-August to protect sensitive species. (side note: I definitely don’t mind pictures, I just cringed using that phrase, heh.)
+Devil’s Hall is a moderate hike but offers some, ugh, Instagram-worthy shots of the Hiker’s Staircase.
+The area after Devil’s Hall closes from March-August to protect sensitive species. (side note: I don’t mind pictures, I just cringed using that phrase, heh.)

 A good set of trekking poles like these from REI are a knee saver.
 I’ve had multiple people needing these more for the way down than the way up.
 I have a separate post on the importance of trekking poles.